 – India’s Most Innovative Hospital Award at India Healthcare Awards

-– FICCI award for the Best Private Hospital in India
+– FICCI Award for the Best Private Hospital in India

-What India needs today is a few more compassionate people like Dr. Venkataswamy who have a vision for a better tomorrow.
-Our pace might be slow, but we seem to be on the right track.
-The MINDS foundation and the Sphoorti NGO are other two organizations that are doing their bit for the medical welfare in India.
+What India needs today is a few more compassionate people like Dr. Venkataswamy, who have a vision for a better tomorrow.
+Our pace might be slow but we seem to be on the right track.
+The MINDS Foundation and the Sphoorti NGO are two other organizations that are doing their bit for the medical welfare in India.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.